Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Have the students put their materials away or to the side.

-- Ask each group to discuss the observations recorded on the chart and to compare them to the information in the worksheet.
+- Ask each group to participate in a conversation to discuss the observations recorded on the chart and to compare them to the information in the worksheet.

 - Have the groups decide which type of soil is in each numbered cup.

 - During their conversation, encourage students to build on each other's comments or link their comments.
 Provide some of the following sentence frames: